Destination: Venice, Italy

 Bailey is a self-proclaimed pasta expert and I have to agree with her.
 She has eaten the best pastas in the world and knows a good al dente (good to the teeth) pasta vs. a bad one.

 She mentioned that the pasta was a bit softer than al dente, which is not great, but the sauce was very flavorful.
 It had the taste of the sea.
 I had a taste too and she was right; the pasta could have had a better “bite” to it but the flavor was good.
-It was nice to have a meal nearby the square, next to a tiny canal and bridge, after a long day of sightseeing.
+It was nice to have a meal near the square, next to a tiny canal and bridge, after a long day of sightseeing.
+For more tips on exploring this island, read our Vagrant Friend’s 5-day guide to Venice.

 From what I can gather, Venetians have been eating cuttlefish and squid ink for a very long time.
 I was browsing through some Venetian cookbooks while at the Correr Museum, and each of the cookbooks had this dish listed.